Volvo cars are designed to endure any snowy conditions because they were designed in the snowy conditions of Sweden.

 Drive your Volvo safely in the snow

 All Volvo vehicles are made with safety being the number one priority.
 Volvo cars have very good rollover protections due to their better balancing of the car.
-Volvo offers AWD options in all of their vehicles, which are specifically made for rainy and snowy roads.
+Volvo offers AWD options in all of its vehicles, which are specifically made for rainy and snowy roads.
 So, Volvo does make good cars for snowy conditions.

 What is the difference between 4WD and AWD?